Property Tax

 Keep an Eye Out for Your May Tax Notice

 Lac Ste.
-Anne County mails its property tax & assessment notices to ratepayers in May, with a payment deadline of June 30.
+Anne County mails its property tax & assessment notices to ratepayers in early May, with a payment deadline of June 30.
 On occasion, however, a tax notice will not arrive at its proper destination.

 If you don’t receive your tax & assessment notice within the month of May, or if you simply want to confirm that your current mailing address is on file, please contact the County Administration Office.